 Body Art Henna for Hair.

-Body art henna is also commonly known as BAQ henna.
-Some henna experts say that hair should be dyed only with body art quality henna which is pure henna ground and sieved several times so it practically resembles fine talcum powder, and claim that it has the highest percentage of lawsone (henna dye).
-That could be construed as somewhat misleading given that lots of henna for hair starts off as body art henna for the first few months after the henna leaves have been finely ground and sieved and then, when it’s past a few weeks old, it’s no longer freshly ground BAQ and sold as “henna for hair”.
+Some henna experts say that hair should be dyed only with body art quality henna, and claim that it has the highest percentage of lawsone (henna dye).
+This is misleading given that lots of henna for hair starts off as body art henna for the first few months after the henna leaves have been finely ground and sieved.
+Then, when the henna is past a few weeks old, it’s no longer freshly ground BAQ and sold as “henna for hair”.
 The only difference between henna which doesn’t start off as body art henna and the henna which starts out as body art henna is in the grinding and the sieving.
-The hair henna may not be as finely ground, but in any one henna crop it comes from the same henna plant source.
-But the beautiful thing about henna is that, either way, it pretty much lasts forever if sealed and stored correctly, and it gives off vibrant auburn hair colour with fiery red tones.
+What starts out as henna for hair may not be as finely ground, but in any one henna crop it comes from the same henna plant source.
+The beautiful thing about henna is that, either way, it pretty much lasts forever if sealed and stored correctly, and it always gives off vibrant auburn hair colour with fiery red tones.

-Body art quality henna – which happens to be a lot more expensive than just as pure henna which has not been sieved as many times – is more concentrated than pure henna by means of finer grinding and extra sieving.
-Bodies require the finer concentrated henna to achieve a smoother paste free of globs which can pass smoothly through fine tipped tools which are used to paint henna art on skin.
-You may or may not achieve as deep a colour skin stain with pure henna for hair as you will get with body art henna, but the fact is that body art henna ir by no means essential for your hair colour.
 Hair absorbs colour differently to skin and is more receptive to dyes than skin.
-Henna for hair can last as long as ten years !
-Henna doesn’t go off if stored correctly.
-Provided it has been sealed fresh at source, and sealed well, I generally advise to use henna from a reputable source within five years of the date of grinding to ensure you definitely catch the colour and the goodness whilst the henna is still highly potent.
+Henna for hair can last as long as ten years.
+In fact henna simply doesn’t go off if stored correctly.
+Provided it has been sealed fresh at source, and sealed well, we generally advise to use henna from a reputable source within five years of the date of grinding to ensure you definitely catch the colour and the goodness whilst the henna is still highly potent.
 Don’t think you have to pay more for body art henna for your hair – you don’t !
 Henna for hair is pretty much the same as body art henna except it’s not been sieved or ground as much.
 But it’s essentially the same stuff and it costs less.
 And it remains a wonderfully healing and therapeutic hair treatment and is good for softening your skin too.

 Here’s what henna expert Kenzi – founder of henna tribe (sadly, the tribe no longer exists) – said about the differences between body art henna and henna for hair :